-1. Function of Desktop case
+1. Functions of Desktop case

-There are two common types of case:
+There are two main types of PC cases:

-– Horizontal desktop case
+- Horizontal PC case

-– Standing desktop case
+- Standing PC case

 2. Design standards of Desktop case